2019 WPA World Ten-ball Championship: Knockout rounds

 The win was the first major championship win of Ko Ping-chung's career, his best previous major results having been semi-finals.
 The event mirrored the 2015 WPA World Ten-ball Championship, which was won by Ko Pin-yi while Ko Ping-chung had lost in the semi-final.
 When asked about the 2015 outcome, Ko Ping-chung answered "I was happy for my brother, but I think if I would have been the winner that may have been better".

 Knockout draw

 The following results only show the single-elimination stage comprising the final 16 players.
-All matches at this stage were played as race-to-ten racks.
-Players in bold represent match winners.
+All matches at this stage were played as race-to-ten racks and players in bold represent match winners.